AndreaCasaluci/java-design-patterns/factory/FACTORY_README.md

 # Design Pattern: Factory Method
 ## Production of Cross-Platform GUI Elements
-In this example, Buttons play a producst role and dialogs act as creators.
+In this example, Buttons play a product role and dialogs act as creators.

 Different types of dialogs require their own types of elements.
 That's why we create a subclass for each dialog type and override their factory methods.